seapear/AffinityOnLinux/Guides/Rum/Guide.md

 ```bash
 source .bash_aliases
 ```
-Verify once again that your alias is setup correctly by calling it without argouments and checking that you see the same error as before.
+Verify once again that your alias is setup correctly by calling it without arguments and checking that you see the same error as before.

 ## Wine Prefix configuration

 ### Initialization
-We're now ready to actually set up the wine environent to run our Affinity installer in.
+We're now ready to actually set up the wine environment to run our Affinity installer in.

 First, initialize the prefix: